Who doesn't love the comforting aroma of a real book?

 This perfume will have you feel as though you’re browsing the tomes found on a massive carved bookshelf.

-In terms of scent, Book is blended with a combination of bergamot, eucalyptus, and sandalwood.
+Book is blended with a combination of bergamot, eucalyptus, and sandalwood.

 As a unisex perfume, Book is a great gift to your literature-loving friends.